 Check out the video below for everything you need to know about HDR.

-We first heard about HDR10+ back in April 2017, when Samsung announced it was partnering with Amazon Prime Video to support the new format, but the format took a big step forward in August with the announcement that 20th Century Fox and Panasonic were joining forces with Samsung to develop the format further.
+HDR10+ first came on the TV tech scene back in April 2017.
+This was when Samsung announced it was partnering with Amazon Prime Video to support the new format, but the format took a big step forward last August with the announcement that 20th Century Fox and Panasonic were joining forces with Samsung to develop the format further.

 2018's CES saw the format come to physical media with the announcement that it had been been accepted as part of the Ultra HD Blu-ray specification.
 Panasonic then followed that announcement up by saying its new 2018 players will support the format, but there isn't any word on which discs will be available.

 For more on the content side, you can already find around 100 movies and TV shows in HDR10+ on Amazon Video and Netflix has suggested it might support the format in the future, although it currently has no firm plans to do so.